-The bottom line is that users are 65-85% more likely to buy a product after they have watched a video about.
-However, it It really depends on what you are trying to achieve which of course should be governed by user intent.
-In July last year Google stopped showing rich snippets in search for many pages that featured videos.
+The bottom line is that users are 65-85% more likely to buy a product after they have watched a video about it.
+However, it really depends on what you are trying to achieve which of course should be governed by user intent.
+In July last year, Google stopped showing rich snippets in search for many pages that featured videos.
 Whereas previously you would have seen a small thumbnail with a running time in the search result for your page, now there is nothing at all apart from the listing itself.
 This is because when a user hits ‘All’ the intent is to search for the product.
 Seeing a video of that product is not the first intent.

 This is the result for the search “Dansko Jessie” and here you can see that the Zappos page, (one of the best online retailers out there SEO wise), is featured second.
 Now there is a video for the product on that page but the rich snippet is not shown.
 (I have chosen this as it’s a relatively new product).
 This is because the intent when searching for that product using the ‘All’ button is not to see a video.

 If we then slip over to the Video Search page then the product is shown there at the very top.
-So even though the user intent is to find the product, Google will not show a video on the search results.
-It is only when the user searches for a video for that product that Google will serve the most appropriate page, because the intent has changed.
+So even though the user intent is to find the product, Google will not show a video in the search results.
+It is only when the user searches for a video for that product that Google will serve the most appropriate page because the intent has changed.

 It is quite clear that even after the algorithm change last year there is a clear advantage to hosting videos on a page and that it is very good for SEO.
 The rich snippets on the page appear to still count towards the overall SEO and the pages with video content appear very high.